 - Eltek Ltd. ("the Company") was established in Israel in 1970, and its ordinary shares have been publicly traded on the NASDAQ Capital Market ("NASDAQ") since 1997.
 Eltek Ltd. and its subsidiaries (Eltek USA Inc. and Eltek Europe GmbH) are collectively referred to as "the Company".
-As of December 31, 2020, Eltek Europe GmbH is inactive. - The Company manufactures, markets and sells custom made printed circuit boards ("PCBs"), including high density interconnect, flex-rigid and multi-layered boards.
-The principal markets of the Company are in Israel, Europe and North America. - The Company markets its product mainly to the medical technology, defense and aerospace, industrial, telecom and networking equipment, as well as to contract electronic manufacturers, among other industries.

-The Company is controlled by Nistec Golan Ltd ("Nistec Golan").
-Nistec Golan is controlled indirectly by Mr. Yitzhak Nissan, who owns, indirectly through Nistec Holdings Ltd., all of the shares of Nistec Ltd and Nistec Golan (Nistec Holdings Ltd. and/or any of its subsidiaries are referred to as "Nistec").
+As of December 31, 2021, Eltek Europe GmbH is inactive. - The Company manufactures, markets and sells custom made printed circuit boards ("PCBs"), including high density interconnect, flex-rigid and multi-layered boards.
+The principal markets of the Company are in Israel, Europe and North America. - The Company markets its products mainly to the medical technology, defense and aerospace, industrial, telecom and networking equipment industries, as well as to contract electronic manufacturers. - The Company is controlled by Nistee Golan Ltd ("Nistee Golan").
+Nistee Golan is controlled indirectly by Mr. Yitzhak Nissan, who owns, indirectly through Nistee Holdings Ltd., all of the shares of Nistee Ltd and Nistee Golan (Nistee Holdings Ltd. and/or any of its subsidiaries are referred to as "Nistee").